Dany-cm/Minecraft_clicker/README.md

 #### Does this work on linux/mac os ?

-It does not, this was made from windows only.
+It does not, this was made for windows only.

 ## License